itssimmons/astral-gem-theme/README.md

-# Astroid Theme
+# Astral Gem Theme
-**When you'll need a developer env to be chill Astroid is your theme**
+*When you'll need a developer env to be chill Astroid is your theme*

 ## Preview
 <div align="center">